EIS provides a number of valuable opportunities for planning efficiency around the deferral of capital gains. Just to recap the rules are as follows:

 So, it’s clearly worth investigating EIS for the solutions it can provide, with CGT deferral being a useful option.

-Visit our Oxford Capital Growth EIS Investment opportunities page for more information about the exciting opportunities available.
+Visit our Oxford Capital EIS fund page for more information about the exciting opportunities available.